-As a multimedia storyteller with a strong focus on visual design, my work explores the manipulation of space and architectural narratives.
-The foundations of my work lie in my multi-cultural background as a Palestinian having lived all over the Middle East, Spain, and the U.S.
+As a transmedia storyteller with a strong focus on visual design, my work explores the manipulation of space and architectural narratives.
+The foundations of my work lie in my multicultural background as a Palestinian having lived all over the Middle East, Spain, and the U.S.

-Throughout all my works, documentary or fiction, I use existing spaces and the narratives they breed.
-I strip these spaces of their natural colors and exert my own strict color scheme on them.
-While in reality, I do not have control over being a displaced Palestinian woman, in the worlds I create, color allows me to have a sense of control.
+Throughout all my works, I use spaces and the narratives they embody to explore my themes of interest.
+I deconstruct these spaces, stripping them of their natural colors and applying my own strict color schemes to exert control over the environments I create.
+While in reality, I do not have control over being a displaced Palestinian woman, in the worlds I create, color allows me to create my own reality.

 PERSONAL PROJECTS & PRESS